zakilive/iot-cloud-riot/README.md

 For conducting this research project Oracle VirtualBox VM with UBUNTU OS, as well as Laptop with Ubuntu installed was used.

-The project is open source and free to contribute, replicate or distribute under LGPLv3 License.
+The project is open source and free to contribute under LGPLv3 License.
+If you got some help from our project please use this page as reference :)

 # Index: Steps to replicate this project:<a name="index"></a>
 Following these below 13 steps sequentially you can reproduce our project: